adchowdhury/SchemaComparator/README.md

 java -jar .\target\dbUtil-0.0.3-SNAPSHOT.jar
 ```

-This was tested on JDK 11.
+This was tested on JDK 11 with MySQL, PostgreSQL, MariaDB